microsoft/debug-adapter-protocol/specification.md

 The event indicates that the execution of the debuggee has stopped due to some condition.

-This can be caused by a break point previously set, a stepping action has completed, by executing a debugger statement etc.
+This can be caused by a break point previously set, a stepping request has completed, by executing a debugger statement etc.

 ```typescript
 interface StoppedEvent extends Event {